-The Chiefs and Raiders rivalry is heating up
+The Chiefs and Raiders rivalry is always heating up

-Raiders coach Jon Gruden was asked if he thought the Raiders were providing bulletin-board material by driving around the stadium.
+Jon Gruden, then the Raiders’ head coach, was asked if he thought his team was providing bulletin-board material by driving around the stadium.
 “Not really,” Gruden said.
-“I mean, you can find the smart aleck bus driver in Kansas City who made some snide comments when we got on the bus, maybe that’s why we drove around the stadium – just to tick him off.”
+“I mean, you can find the smart aleck bus driver in Kansas City who made some snide comments when we got on the bus, maybe that’s why we drove around the stadium — just to tick him off.”

 The rivalry has become full of hatred